kyegomez/Andromeda/README.md

 -----
 ## Hiring
-We're hiring:
-* Engineers,
-* Researchers,
-* Interns,
-* And, salespeople

-to work on democratizing Andromeda, email me at with your story `kye@apac.ai`
+We're hiring: Engineers, Researchers, Interns, And, Customer Success Professionals to work on democratizing Andromeda, email me at with your story `kye@apac.ai`

 ----------